Study Abroad in Athens, Greece

 • Exclusive "A World of Care" Student Support Suite

-• Housing in a residence hall or shared apartment with kitchen facilities.
+• Housing in a shared apartment with kitchen facilities.
 Meals are not included, but you can purchase a meal plan after arrival if you prefer.
 See housing tab for more info.

 • Tuition for the maximum number of credits or courses indicated on the program course offerings page.
 Enrolling in more than the maximum number of credits/courses (if permitted by the host institution) will result in an additional fee.